D-Sequence Edge Binomials, and Regularity of Powers of Binomial Edge Ideals of Trees

 \subsection{Basic notions from graph theory.}

 Let $G$ be a simple graph on the vertex set $V(G) = [n]$ and edge set $E(G)$.
+The \textit{degree} of a vertex $v \in V(G)$, denoted by $deg_{G}(v)$, is the number of edges incident to $v$.
 A \emph{degree sequence} of a finite simple graph is a non-increasing sequence of its vertex degrees.
 The complete graph on $[n]$ is denoted by $K_n$.
 Let $C_n$ (and $P_n$) denotes the cycle (path) on $[n]$ vertices respectively.
 The \textit{length} of a path or cycle is its number of edges.
 A graph with precisely one cycle as a subgraph is called a \textit{unicyclic graph}.
 If a connected graph does not contain a cycle, it is called a \textit{tree}.
 A \textit{star graph} on $m+1$ vertices, denoted by $K_{1,m}$, is the graph with vertex set $V(K_{1,m})=\{v\} \sqcup \{u_1,\ldots,u_m\}$ and edge set $E(K_{1,m})= \{\{v,u_i\} \mid 1\leq i\leq m\}$, and we call the vertex $v$ the center of $K_{1,m}$.
-The \textit{degree} of a vertex $v \in V(G)$, denoted by $deg_{G}(v)$, is the number of edges incident to $v$.
 A vertex $v$ is said to be a \textit{pendant vertex} if $\deg_{G}(v) = 1$.
 The \textit{distance} between two vertices in a connected graph is the shortest length of a path between two vertices.

 \begin{definition}\cite[Definition 1.1]{H1982} Let $S$ be a commutative ring.
 Set $a_0 = 0$.
-A sequence of elements $a_1,\ldots,a_m$ in $S$ is said to be a $d$-sequence if it satisfies the two conditions: $a_1,\ldots,a_r$ is a minimal system of generators of the ideal $I = (a_1,\ldots,a_r)$; and $( \langle a_0,\ldots,a_i \rangle : a_{i+1}a_j) = (\langle a_0,\ldots,a_i \rangle : a_j)$ for all $0 \leq i \leq m-1$, and $j \geq i+1$. \end{definition}
+A sequence of elements $a_1,\ldots,a_m$ in $S$ is said to be a $d$-sequence if it satisfies the two conditions: $a_1,\ldots,a_m$ is a minimal system of generators of the ideal $I = (a_1,\ldots,a_m)$; and $( ( a_0,\ldots,a_i ) : a_{i+1}a_j) = (( a_0,\ldots,a_i ) : a_j)$ for all $0 \leq i \leq m-1$, and $j \geq i+1$. \end{definition}